...

 These 12 source names are selected from 24 display-ready sources, with a raw audit trail of 144 imported records.
 Additional reviewed material included peer-reviewed clinical papers, evidence reviews, clinical trial records; duplicate, low-relevance and non-clinical records were removed before display.

 Educational only.
-Disclaimer: The information provided in this document is for educational purposes only and does not constitute professional medical advice, diagnosis, or treatment.
-The O-Shot (PRP therapy) is currently an off-label, investigational procedure for stress urinary incontinence.
-Individual suitability must be determined by a qualified healthcare provider or urogynaecologist.
-Always consult your doctor before beginning any new medical treatment, and call emergency services if you experience a medical emergency.
+This information is for educational purposes only and is not a substitute for professional medical advice, diagnosis or treatment.
+The O-Shot is an off-label, investigational PRP procedure for urinary leakage contexts, and suitability must be confirmed after individual assessment.
 Results vary.
 Not a cure.